qfpl/blog/content/drafts/sv-1.0.md

 `svfactor`'s parser still has performance problems, so it should be altered or rewritten.
-When I get around to this, I inted to blog about it.
+When I get around to this, I intend to blog about it.
 I also intend to blog about benchmarking `sv` soon.